-This highlights the need for improved public engagement capacity to ensure that City projects are supported.

-• Some human settlement interventions lack an economic logic: Many post-apartheid human settlement interventions may provide shelter and tenure security but lack an economic logic, being far from economic opportunities primarily due to the availability of affordable land in those areas.
+- human settlements.
+This highlights the need for improved public engagement capacity to ensure that City projects are supported. - Some human settlement interventions lack an economic logic: Many post-apartheid human settlement interventions may provide shelter and tenure security but lack an economic logic, being far from economic opportunities.
 At the same time, encouraging economic activity in these settlements has been very difficult, partly because of the lack of infrastructure but also because private investors do not regard townships and low-income areas as viable investment locations.